darthinvader/daggerheart-tools/memory-bank/progress.md

 - Identity drawer implemented (RHF + zod) and lazy-loaded.
 Class/Subclass drawer added and lazy-loaded; `ClassCard` shows current selection and opens it.
 - Mobile navbar overlap fixed by setting navbar z-index to `z-40`; drawers render at `z-50` and include safe-area footer padding.
 - Domains drawer implemented with search and filters (domain/level/type) and non-submit Add/Remove to prevent auto-close; list rows show domain, level, type badge, costs, and tags; preview shows description; by-type summary counts surfaced on `DomainsCard`.
 Added autosave on drawer close and a Reset button to restore per-open baseline.
 - Resources show Hope as current/max with controls; migration from legacy numeric Hope supported.
+Gold now uses emoji-based tap-to-set (0–9) with label-to-zero and opacity selection; rows are compact and wrap to fit small screens.
 - Mobile tabs: Tab lists are horizontally scrollable; tab triggers no longer stretch, improving swipe/scroll UX.
 Drawer description text referring to "Use Tab" removed from visual layout and kept as screen-reader-only.
 - Equipment & Inventory: Added `EquipmentCard` and `InventoryCard` sections with Edit buttons; drawers are lazy-loaded and wired to per-id localStorage.
 Equipment supports free-form selection (primary/secondary/armor) with concise stat previews; Inventory supports add-by-name and add-from-library with quantity steppers, Equipped toggle, and Location select.